Nivola/beehive-service-netaas/README.md

 # beehive-service-netaas
-__beehive-service-netaas__ is the project that contains the network as a service components of the nivola cmp platform.
+__beehive-service-netaas__ is the project that contains the network as a service components of the Nivola CMP platform.

 All code is written using python and support versions 3.7.x>